RxLaboratory/Duik/src-docs/docs/guide/animation/nla.md

 # ![](../../img/duik/icons/nla.svg) Non-Linear Animation

-Using the *Non-Linear Animation* tool, abreviated as ***NLA***, you can edit animation clips the same way you would edit video clips in a non-linear editing sotware (*NLE*) like *Adobe Premiere* or *Avid Media Composer* for example, but right into *After Effects*, keeping all your animation editable at any time.
+Using the *Non-Linear Animation* tool, abbreviated as ***NLA***, you can edit animation clips the same way you would edit video clips in a non-linear editing software (*NLE*) like *Adobe Premiere* or *Avid Media Composer* for example, but right into *After Effects*, keeping all your animation editable at any time.

 ![](../../img/illustration/Theatreoptique.png)
 *First public performance of Reynaud's 'Theatre Optique' in Paris,